Oxford Acceptance Rate 2025 – The Definitive Guide

 Acceptance Rate: 23.5%

-Oxford’s English & Modern Languages course saw a large increase in its success rates in 2023, with 2022 having only a 25% offer rate and 23% acceptance rate.
-However, the admissions seem to have stabilised in 2024, returning to a similar offer and acceptance rate to before.
+Oxford’s English & Modern Languages course saw a large increase in its success rates in 2025, with 2024 having only a 25% offer rate and 23% acceptance rate.
+This came down to a decrease in applicaions and an increase in offers and acceptances.

 Oxford European & Middle Eastern Languages Acceptance Rate